shaik1002/biggitlabbomb/doc/user/project/import/bitbucket_server.md

 The importer creates any new namespaces (groups) if they don't exist.
 If the namespace is taken, the repository imports under the namespace of the user who started the import process.

+The importer attempts to find:

+- Reviewers by their email address in the GitLab user database.
+If they don't exist in GitLab, they are not added as reviewers to a merge request.
+- Approvers by username or email.
+If they don't exist in GitLab, the approval is not added to a merge request.

 ### User assignment by username

 > - Not recommended for production use.